-Proposal for the 03 series of amendments to UN Regulation No. 110
+Proposal for Supplement 1 to the 03 series of amendments to UN Regulation No. 110

 (CNG and LNG vehicles)

 With exception of paragraph 24.22. the stipulations suggested below were prepared by the Task Force on gas-fueled vehicle regulations.
 Details on that Task Force are given in item 39 of the report of the 113th GRSG session (ECE/TRANS/WP.29/GRSG/92).